 3.7 Residents over the Age of 21

-Residents who are 21 years of age or older may bring small amounts of alcohol for personal consumption into the space to which they have been assigned, provided the space is not designated substance-free, or University Housing Property.
-Residents of age who use alcohol legally are expected to do so in a responsible manner.
+Residents who are 21 years of age or older may bring small amounts of alcohol for personal consumption into the space to which they have been assigned, provided the space is not designated substance-free, or University Housing Property like common spaces, lounges, etc. Residents of age who use alcohol legally are expected to do so in a responsible manner.
 Distributing alcohol to minors is illegal and in violation of University policy.
 Irresponsible and inappropriate behavior, where alcohol is a contributing factor, will not be tolerated.

 3.8 Common Sources of Alcohol